State Government Internships

 CAES Georgia Legislative Internship

-The College of Agricultural and Environmental Sciences and the Senate Agriculture and Consumer Affairs Committee co-sponsor a 12-week legislative internship with the Senate Agriculture Committee.
+The College of Agricultural and Environmental Sciences, the Georgia Agribusiness Council and the Senate Agriculture and Consumer Affairs Committee co-sponsor a 12-week legislative internship during the legislative session in the Spring semester.

 The internship is open to juniors and seniors in the UGA College of Agricultural and Environmental Sciences.